AphiweSkeyi00/HTML_CSS/README.md

 **Unit 2 - Text Formatting**

-Html uses tags(which  use less thand and greater than symbols) to structure web pages, most tags come in pairs an opening and a closing tag - together they are called an element.
+Html uses tags(which  use less than and greater than symbols) to structure web pages, most tags come in pairs an opening and a closing tag - together they are called an element.
+Nested element - an element inside another one
+DOM - Document Object Model is a structure/tree that shows how nested elements are related.
+HTML headlines range from 1 to 6, 1 being the biggest going down in size.
+They are used as  hierachy to show what is important and what will grab the users attention
+HTML Bold & Italics -